DieterSteinhauser/project_documentation/docs/_sources/engineering/op_amp.rst.txt

 .. figure:: theremin_images/figure10.png
   :align: center

-  Figure 1: Anatomy of an Op-Amp and Ideal Op-Amp Equations [1]_.
+  Anatomy of an Op-Amp and Ideal Op-Amp Equations [1]_.

 Using an infinite open-loop gain is limiting, as the output voltage signal would become saturated immediately.
 This could be useful in a comparator circuit.
 However, for most purposes